Do you own an oximeter? … If so,

 If they realize something is wrong, they may reach the hospital just in time to receive oxygen therapy (and, if necessary, ventilation).
 Others are admitted too late to save.

 Blood oxygen level is one of the strongest predictions before becoming ill from the pandemic virus, and early oxygen improves survival.

-An oximeter works by bouncing a beam of light against blood vessels close to the skin, typically in a fingertip, and using the reflected light to estimate the proportion of oxygenated to total haemoglobin.
+An oximeter works by bouncing a beam of light against blood vessels close to the skin, typically in a fingertip, and using the reflected light to estimate the proportion of oxygenated to total hemoglobin.

 To measure your blood oxygen level, turn on the oximeter and clip it on a warm fingertip (one without nail varnish).
-Wait five minutes until the reading has stabilised.
+Wait five minutes until the reading has stabilized.
 Record the result and the time (either on paper or using an app).

 You can buy an oximeter online for $ 20 – $ 30

 The pulse oximeter is used both for the ongoing monitoring of hospitalized patients and to take a single reading at the time of consultation.
 The steps involved during the procedure of using a pulse oximeter are as follows: